mcneela/Retina/README.md

 overhaul of its design and plotting framework.
 Prior to my revisions, Fovea was set up as a large, class-based structure for tracking, accessing, and modifying Matplotlib Axes and Artist attributes.
-While the package functioned well, the API was cluttered and unintuitive.
-Fovea overrode a number of key Matplotlib methods in a rather confusing and undocumented way, which made learning its operational syntax and semantics quite challenging.
+While the package functioned well, the API was cluttered and, at times, unintuitive.
+Fovea overrode a number of key Matplotlib methods in a sometimes confusing and undocumented way, which made learning its operational syntax and semantics quite challenging.
 Moreover, the package in many cases served as merely a thin layer to already sound Matplotlib functionality and incurred unnecessary runtime overhead as a result.